ascholerChemeketa/armTutorial/_sources/Functions/StackFrame.rst

       Items can be found relative to the address stored in ``fp``.
 Assuming all the variables are a machine word in size (4 bytes), the first variable is always at ``fp - 8``, the second at ``fp - 12``, etc...

-To tear down the stack, we reverse the process:
+To tear down the stack, we reverse the process.
+We add to the stack pointer to deallocate the space reserved for variables, then pop the ``lr`` and ``fp`` to restore the values we started with:

 .. tabbed:: sample2